Andrew White (priest)

-Andrew Paul Bartholomew White (born June 1964) is a British clergyman who was the Vicar of St George's Church, Baghdad, the only Anglican church in Iraq, until his departure was ordered in November 2014 by the Archbishop of Canterbury due to security concerns.
+Andrew Paul Bartholomew White (born June 1964) is a British clergyman who was the Vicar of St George's Church, Baghdad, the only Anglican church in Iraq, until his departure was ordered in November 2014 by the Archbishop of Canterbury due to security concerns over his support for the invasion and occupation of Iraq.
 Known as the "Vicar of Baghdad", White is former president of the Foundation for Relief and Reconciliation in the Middle East.
 He was previously Director of International Ministry at the International Centre for Reconciliation at Coventry Cathedral, England.
 He qualified and worked as an operating department assistant prior to becoming ordained.

 Early life

 White grew up in Bexley, in the suburbs of south-east London in Kent.
 His family background was a religious mix of strict Baptist and Pentecostal.
 As a youngster he was very involved in Church life and regularly visited an elderly house-bound woman.
 During this time he became inspired by the compassion of an Anglican priest who visited her to give her communion.